2017/18 Sustainable Investments and Trials around the Farm

 In 2011, Newmafruit International Ltd embarked on clean energy as one of its energy sources, installing 208 REC Solar Photovoltaic modules, with a net capacity of 49.92kw.
 This investment continues to deliver clean energy and revenue.

 Newmafruit Farms installed its 3rd bore hole in April of this year.
 Water is held in storage tanks, with drip-feed watering at selected orchards and for fruits grown in polytunnels, such as cherries and strawberries.
+End-of-life polytunnels are recycled in the UK as crop grow bags and compost sacks, cutting shipping emissions, plastic waste, and contributing to a sustainable horticulture industry.

 Newmafruit Farms is currently trialling Anthocorids – natural predators commonly called minute pirate bugs, or flower bugs.
 Anthocorids occur naturally on several of the farms already, but the addition of extra Anthocorids will help maximise biological control principally over the pear sucker (Cacopsylla pyricola).
 Beverly Hawkins, soft fruit manager, is seen releasing the first batch of three, staggered over a couple of months.